SlapOS/slapos/documentation/source/slapos.usage.rst

 (among other standard Python return values)

-* 0    Everything went fine
+* 0    Everything went fine.
 * 1    At least one instance was not correctly processed.
 * 2    At least one promise has failed.